maubanel/UE5-Animations/adding-controls/README.md

 ##### `Step 21.`\|`ITA`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond:

+First we did not negate the negative direction.
+So forward is positive and backwards is negative.
+Also we have a 2D vector and we are accessing only the **X** component.
+For the keyboard we can *swizzle* the **Y** component.

 Now *press* the <kbd>Compile</kbd> button and *play* the game.
 The character should now move in four directions.
 Now all we are doing in the game is moving this **Capsule** component around the screen.
 The player animation is just an animation blueprint that runs based on the vector of the motion of the player.